WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-06-19-azure-pipelines-task-library-encoding-problem.md

 ## Azure Pipelines Task Library Encoding Problem

 The problem we encountered is that the Azure Key Vault Task read the secrets but encoded the % sign.
 Instead of Secret%Value, we got Secret%25Value and therefore wrote Secret%25Value into our variable inside the Powershell.
 As a result, the deployment failed since our secret is not correct.
-After too many hours of searching, we found an issue on Github with the same Azure pipelines task library encoding problem.
-You can find a Github issue <a href="https://github.com/microsoft/azure-pipelines-task-lib/issues/627" target="_blank" rel="noopener noreferrer">here</a>.
+After too many hours of searching, we found an issue on GitHub with the same Azure pipelines task library encoding problem.
+You can find a GitHub issue <a href="https://github.com/microsoft/azure-pipelines-task-lib/issues/627" target="_blank" rel="noopener noreferrer">here</a>.
 The problem occurs in version 2.9.3.
 The Azure Key Vault task uses version 2.8.0.
-You can find the code on [Github](https://github.com/microsoft/azure-pipelines-tasks/blob/master/Tasks/AzureKeyVaultV1/package.json).
+You can find the code on [GitHub](https://github.com/microsoft/azure-pipelines-tasks/blob/master/Tasks/AzureKeyVaultV1/package.json).

 ## Fixing the Azure Pipelines Task Library Encoding Problem